 Students who wish to change their degree program will be reevaluated by the Department Chair as to the appropriateness of admission to that new program of study.
-If admitted, those students will be held accountable to the degree program requirements as specified for the academic year in which such a change of enrollment is granted.
-For those wanting to change their specialization, the new Specialization Coordinator will review the student's objectives for acceptance and the Department Chair approve the change.
-In all cases, where possible, current Saybrook completed courses will be considered for application toward the new degree program and/or specialization.
+If admitted, those students will be held accountable (1) to the degree program requirements, as specified for the academic year in which such a change of enrollment is granted, Students who dual specialize might have to take additional credits as compared to students with no specialization or one specialization.
+Dual Specializations are available in consultation with your Academic Advisor and the Specialization Coordinators.
+For those wanting to change their Specialization, the new Specialization Coordinator will review the student's objectives for acceptance and the Department Chair approves the change.
+In all cases, where possible, current Saybrook completed courses will be considered for application toward the new degree program and/or Specialization (or dual Specializations).
 Students who change degree programs will have their transfer credit evaluated again by the Department Chair of the new program.
 Transfer credit awarded is not guaranteed to apply to the new program.

 While in the M.A.
 Psychology degree program at Saybrook University, students may decide to apply to continue to the Psychology doctoral program.
 Once such students have completed the modified admissions process to the doctoral program, they may be accepted on the condition of completion of the M.A. degree requirements (i.e., successful completion of the thesis or project and all other degree requirements).
-Students that are accepted on the condition of completion of the M.A. degree may take an additional 9 credits of coursework while completing the thesis or project.
+Students who are accepted on the condition of completion of the M.A. degree may take an additional 9 credits of coursework while completing the thesis or project.
 If the student is admitted to the doctoral program, these 9 credits will be considered toward the Ph.D. degree.
-If the student does not continue to the doctoral program does not commence until the M.A. is complete.
-Such students will be required to adhere to the University catalog that is in place when they matriculate into to the doctoral program (i.e., after completion of the thesis/project), not the catalog in place at the time of their conditional acceptance into the doctoral program.
-In terms of transfer credits for students once they have attained the master's degree in Psychology, a maximum of 30 credit hours may be applied toward the Ph.D.
+If the student does not continue to the Ph.D. program, those additional credits completed are awarded toward the M.A. degree.
+That is, admission into the Ph.D. program does not commence until the M.A. is complete.
+Such students will be required to adhere to the University catalog that is in place when they matriculate into to the Ph.D. program (i.e., after completion of the thesis/project), not the catalog in place at the time of their conditional acceptance into the Ph.D. program.
+In terms of transfer credits for students once they have attained the M.A. degree in Psychology at Saybrook, a maximum of 30 credit hours may be applied toward the Ph.D.
 Psychology degree.

 Graduates of the M.A.
 Psychology program in specializations Creativity, Innovation, & Leadership (CIL), Consciousness, Spirituality, and Integrative Health (CSIH), and Existential and Humanistic Psychology (EHP) are well-equipped for a wide range of fulfilling career opportunities.
-With the CIL specialization, students can pursue careers in leadership and organizational development, working as consultants, trainers, or managers in various industries, fostering innovation and creativity within teams and organizations.
-The CSIH specialization opens doors to careers in holistic health settings, wellness centers, or in integrative health, promoting well-being and facilitating individuals' spiritual and conscious growth.
+With the CIL specialization, students can pursue careers in leadership and organizational development, working as consultants, trainers, and/or managers in various industries, fostering innovation and creativity within teams and organizations.
+The CSIH specialization opens doors to careers in holistic health education, guidance, consulting, and mentoring; consciousness and spirituality teaching and research; psionics; and integrative health/wellness centers and industry, promoting well-being and individuals' spiritual and conscious growth, healthspan, and vibrant longevity.
 Graduates with the EHP specialization can explore careers such as humanistic fields as psychology educators, offering a compassionate and existential approach to professional and personal development.
 Additionally, these specializations provide a strong foundation for further doctoral studies, enabling students to pursue advanced research or academic positions in their chosen areas of specialization.